 For over two decades I lived inside the cycle — addiction, relapse, repeat.
-I tried programs, rehabs, therapy groups, and more workbooks than I care to count.
+Programs, rehabs, therapy groups, and more workbooks than I care to count.
 Some of it helped, for a while.
 Most of it didn't touch what was actually driving it.
-What I found missing wasn't better advice.
-It wasn't more support or stronger willpower or a better sponsor.
-It was context.
-The kind that explains not just what you're doing but why it made complete sense that you ended up here.
+What was missing wasn't better advice, or more support, or stronger willpower, or a better sponsor.
+It was context — the kind that explains not just what you're doing, but why it made complete sense that you ended up here.

 Recover-You is built on a trauma-first understanding of addiction.
-That means this site does not begin with the assumption that people are broken, weak, or simply unwilling to change.
+This site does not start from the assumption that people are broken, weak, or unwilling to change.
 Nor does it lean on the reductionist "hijacked dopamine reward pathway" explanation that gets repeated everywhere without the deeper context that actually makes it useful.
 It starts from the recognition that most addictive patterns make far more sense when viewed through the lens of trauma, nervous system adaptation, and developmental needs that went unmet long before substances ever entered the picture.

 Most recovery models start with behaviour.
 This one starts with what shaped it.

-Everything I now understand about adverse childhood experiences, attachment wounds, toxic stress, and how trauma rewires the brain and body did not come from treatment.
+Everything I now understand about adverse childhood experiences, attachment wounds, toxic stress, and how trauma rewires the brain and body — none of it came from treatment.
 I had to teach myself what no clinician ever thought to explain: how a child's nervous system adapts to chronic instability, how living under constant threat reshapes attention, identity, and the capacity for connection, and how those early adaptations set the conditions for everything that follows — years, sometimes decades, before a substance ever enters the equation.

-No one ever explained how the body accumulates damage through allostatic load, or why hypervigilance can look indistinguishable from inattention or diligence to anyone who doesn't know what they're looking at.
-No one named the mechanisms behind shame, dissociation, or the compulsive drive to self-soothe — or explained that emotional neglect can leave the same neurological marks as overt abuse, without a single visible scar.
+No one explained how the body accumulates damage through allostatic load, or why hypervigilance can look indistinguishable from diligence to anyone who doesn't know what they're looking at.
+No one named the mechanisms behind shame, dissociation, or the compulsive drive to self-soothe.
+No one mentioned that emotional neglect can leave the same neurological marks as overt abuse — without a single visible scar.

 What I encountered in most recovery spaces wasn't understanding.
 It was slogans, surface-level encouragement, and explanations that never reached the roots.
 I kept being handed moral frameworks for what were largely physiological reactions.